What is a bad mood really?

 Can you see how powerful an aroma could be?

-Let’s influence and manage proactively our emotions by hacking into our limbic brain with the essential oils that work for each of us.
+Let’s influence and manage proactively our emotions and stress by hacking into our limbic brain with the essential oils that work for each of us.
 For our own cocktail.

 Our sense of smell is 10,000 times more sensitive than any other senses.
 The olfactory bulb is the only place in the body where the central nervous system is exposed to the environment.
 Hence our brain is designed to use aroma to heal and soothe itself, shifting our perspective and changing your vibe.